Maanvitha6/GENAI/Settheory.md

 #Problem Statement
 In a hospital of 1000 patients:
 300 have viral diseases
-250 have parasitic diseases
+250 have infected diseases
-100 have both viral and parasitic diseases
+100 have both viral and infected diseases
 Find the mean, variance, and standard deviation of patient counts in these three groups.

 Solution:-